The Incident Management Process: Step-by-Step Guide

 Let's get into it!

-At its core, Incident Management is a structured process that involves identifying, analyzing, and resolving incidents.
+An Incident Management Process is a structured framework that IT teams use to handle unplanned disruptions in IT services.
 This process is a critical component of IT Service Management (ITSM) and ensures that IT teams can handle incidents effectively, maintaining service quality and availability.

 Types of Incident Management processes